Kasdal/FYP-Report/notes.md

 ...

+# Plagiarism Statement
+I confirm that the work contained in this report is my own, except where due reference is made in the text to the work of others.
+I have acknowledged all material, data or ideas from other sources, whether quoted verbatim or paraphrased, by the use of suitable references and footnotes.
+I have also acknowledged any assistance received in preparing this report.

+# Declaration
+I confirm that this report has not been submitted for any other course and that I have not previously submitted work of a similar nature for this or any other course.

+# Acknowledgements
+I would like to thank my supervisor, Patrick Felicia for his guidance and support throughout this project.
+My team at Unum who helped me immensely during my internship.

 # Abstract

 The purpose of this project is to streamline the software development process through the use of a CI-CD workflow that automates the steps of building, testing, and deploying code changes.
 This is achieved through the utilization of git for version control, Github for code repository management, Jenkins for continuous integration, Docker for packaging code into containers, and AWS for deployment.